Friday, April 17, 2009

 They arrived in late afternoon and placed the wreath on the base of the Monument to People's Heroes.
 Wu Renhua placed a small bottle of Maotai as a traditional dedication to the deceased.
 (It was later interpreted as a protest against Deng Xiaoping as "small bottle" is a homophone of "Xiaoping" in Chinese.)

-Meanwhile, thousands of students at Peking University were milling around The Triangle that evening as they always did at times of major happenings.
-The news of the demonstration shocked the crowd as they could not believe the tiny University of Political Science and Law could have gone ahead of Peking University, the traditional school in leading student movements.
+At Peking University, Wang Dan and about 40 students delivered a wrath to Hu Yaobang's residence in the afternoon.
+But that evening, thousands of students were milling around The Triangle when the news of the demonstration came and shocked the crowd.
+They could not believe the tiny University of Political Science and Law could have gone ahead of Peking University, the traditional school in leading student movements.

 In the darkness, they grabbed a giant banner, dedicated to Hu Yaobang as "China's Soul," and organized a march of their own.
 Wang Dan and his friends from the Democracy Salon were among the leaders.